hku-ect/libsphactor/README.md

 ---
 ## Windows

 Unfortunately we have no instructions for Windows just yet.
-Bare with us
+Bare with us or help us out by sending us a Pull Request.

 ---
 ### Minimal example app